eligosource/eventsourced/README.md

       case response => println(response)
     }

 No surprise here.
 The sender reference in this example represents the future that is returned from the `?` method call.
 But what happens during a replay?
-During a replay, the sender reference will be `deadLetters` because the library doesn't store sender references in the journal.
-That's a sensible default because most sender references won't exist any more after application restart (and hence during a replay).
-This is especially true for (short-lived) futures.
+During a replay, the sender reference will be `deadLetters` because `Eventsourced` processors don't store sender references in the journal.
+The main reason for this is that applications usually do not want to redundantly reply to senders during replays.

 ![Destination reply](https://raw.github.com/eligosource/eventsourced/master/doc/images/senderrefs-2.png)

 Instead of replying to the sender, the processor can also forward the sender reference to a destination and let the destination reply to the sender.
 This even works if the destination is wrapped by a channel because a channel simply forwards sender references when delivering event messages to destinations.
+For that reason, a [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) needs to store sender references (in contrast to processors).
+A reliable channel destination can even reply to a sender that was sending an event message in a previous application run (e.g. before the application crashed).
+If that sender doesn't exist any more after recovery, the reply will go to `deadLetters`.

     class Processor(destination: ActorRef) extends Actor {
       var counter = 0